chrelli/bioRxiv-word-template/README.md

   If your main text does not use bold or italics, you can also just select a whole paragraph and change the font of everything to "Stix Two Math" – it will look the same.

 * It looks neat if figures and figure legend text boxes are kept at fixed widths, which correspond to the column widths.
 The columns are 89 mm wide with 5.9 mm spacing between them.
 By default, word will pad images and text boxes with 3.2 mm.
-Thus, to align with the text, the width of figures and text boxes should be either one-column (89 mm), one-and-one-half-column (139.4 -1.6 mm w.
-44.5 - 1.6 mm text box next to it) or double-column (183.9 mm, see examples in the document).
+To align with the text, the width of figures and text boxes should be either one-column (89 mm), one-and-one-half-column (133.125 mm) or double-column (183.9 mm, see examples in the document).

 * **TIP: Insert and style all text before adding any figures.
 Work sequentially.** In contrast to e.g. [LibreOffice](https://www.libreoffice.org/), it is not possible to anchor figures and text boxes to pages in MS Word.
 Everything is anchored to text.
 Adding figures can move text from page to page, which [will initiate chaotic motion](https://twitter.com/gossipgriii/status/713425874167537664).